SILO 5.1 (DRAFT)

 A graph made from plants

 The following photo shows five honeysuckle plants creeping up a fence.
 All of these plants were bought from the same nursery and planted on the same day.
-The red line shows that each plant is a different height with the shortest plant on the left and each plant getting progressively taller as you look from left to right.
-(This photo actually functions as a bar graph to show individual variation but a single red line is perhaps easier to visualise in this instance.)
+The following photo actually functions as a bar graph to show individual variation amongst the plants.
+Although it is not a line graph, the red line makes it easier to visualise that each plant is a different height with the shortest plant on the left and each plant getting progressively taller as you look from left to right.

 Was changing 'one thing' (i.e., the location) really only one variable or a combination of variables?